tSQLt-org/tSQLt-visual-studio-examples/README.md

 `CREATE SCHEMA [SomeRandomTests] AUTHORIZATION [tSQLt.TestClass];`

 Following standard VS recommendations, you can then create your tests in independent files.
-It might be a good idea, too, to place all objects that belong to a test class in a folder under the project as show in the screenshot at the top.
+For maintainability it is a good idea to place all objects that belong to a test class in a folder within the project as show in the screenshot at the top.